ExpressionEngine/ExpressionEngine-User-Guide/source/urls/template_routes.rst

 ~~~~~~~~~~~~~~~~~~~~

 If set to "yes" all segments defined in your Template Route must
-be contained in a URL in order for it to math.
+be contained in a URL in order for it to match.
 For example in this
 Template Route::

 	/name/{first_name}/{last_name}/{suffix}